-The Bar Grip Full's grips are not only thicker, but they're stickier, too.
+The Bar Grip Full’s grips are not only thicker, but they’re stickier, too.
 I believe the grips are may be made from an altogether different adhesive material this time around.
-According to A7, they're made from same stuff on football wide receiver gloves.
+According to A7, they’re made from the same stuff on football wide receiver gloves.

-It's important to note that I've never had the need for stronger grip when using the 3.0.
-It never once slipped from too much traction or excessive sweat during any of the hundreds of squat and bench sets I've worn it through.
+It’s important to note that I’ve never had the need for a stronger grip when using the 3.0.
+It never once slipped from too much traction or excessive sweat during any of the hundreds of squat and bench sets I’ve worn it through.

 Deeper Grips: IN the Shirt, Not Just ON It

-The grips on the old 3.0 shirt were simply adhered on top of the shirt's surface.
-However, the grips in the Bar Grip Full are anchored deep into shirt's fabric.
+The grips on the old 3.0 shirt were simply adhered on top of the shirt’s surface.
+However, the grips in the Bar Grip Full are anchored deep into the shirt’s fabric.

 You can think of the Bar Grip Full grips as truly being a part of the shirt, as opposed to just being attached to the shirt.

 What does this mean from a practical standpoint?
 The benefit is way more durability.
-There's no chance of chunks of the grip material peeling off because it's physically rooted into the shirt (as an aside, there's been no signs of peeling with my 3.0, though I'd assume it would start to happen given enough time and abuse).
+There’s no chance of chunks of the grip material peeling off because it’s physically rooted into the shirt (as an aside, there have been no signs of peeling with my 3.0, though I’d assume it would start to happen given enough time and abuse).

 Even if the Bar Grip Full grips get worn down and flatter over time, they’ll still work.
 The grip material extends deep into the shirt fabric.
 Accordingly, they’ll still be exposed if worn down and therefore capable of gripping.